lhico/pyroms_tools/README.md

 b. interpolate the information onto roms grid: `make_ic_file.py` (pyroms)

-c. reinterpolate the information onto roms grid: `make_ic_file_replace.py` (xesmf)  !
-VERY IMPORANT - there are cases where the original pyroms scripts distorts the vertical fields.
-This approach may help solving this issue.
+c. reinterpolate the information onto roms grid: `make_ic_file_replace.py` (xesmf)  ! **VERY IMPORANT - there are cases where the original pyroms scripts distorts the vertical fields.
+This approach may help solving this issue.**

 The third step is necessary in these scripts because the interpolation using pyroms created spurious horizontal TS gradients in idealized cases where the TS fields were  horizontally homogenous.
-For this reason I rewrote an interpolation script with xesmf that corrected the issue. **Warning: close to the coast I needed to interpolate the information with a nearest-neighbor approach.
-This approach is NOT general.
-This quick-fix worked in my case, but it needs further thought.**
+For this reason I rewrote an interpolation script with xesmf that corrected the issue.

 ### **2.3 Boundary files**